Kraftbar/linux-essentials/config&docs/readme.md

   A proper fix probably needs a real Cinnamon JS patch (like the `appSwitcher.js` patch above) rather than external key injection - e.g. hooking wherever muffin implements push-tile-* directly.

+- **Ctrl+Shift+W as a global "close any window" fallback, without breaking tab-close**: currently Ctrl+Shift+W is left unbound at the WM level, so gnome-terminal's own tab-close accelerator fires natively - reliable, but only works in apps that implement Ctrl+Shift+W themselves.
+Windows with no shortcut of their own (e.g. a sound-settings applet) need Super+Q or Alt+F4 instead.
+Tried making Ctrl+Shift+W do both (tab-first in terminal, close- window everywhere else) via `smart-close.sh` - technically worked, but was dropped along with `smart-tile.sh` when simplifying back to native-only behavior.
+If revisited: a global WM-level grab on Ctrl+Shift+W always wins over gnome-terminal's own accelerator, so tab-first-close requires either the `smart-close.sh` re-injection trick again, or (cleaner if it exists) a Cinnamon JS-level hook that can tell whether the focused app already handles the key before deciding to close the window.